Northern Ireland Protocol: Fact-checking claims about Brexit

 We've looked at what Ms Truss - and other members of the government - have been saying about the protocol.

-'Rules on taxation mean that citizens in Northern Ireland are unable to benefit fully from the same advantages as the rest of the UK, like the reduction in the VAT [value added tax ]on solar panels' - Foreign Secretary Liz Truss
+'Rules on taxation mean that citizens in Northern Ireland are unable to benefit fully from the same advantages as the rest of the UK, like the reduction in the VAT [value added tax ]on solar panels' - Liz Truss

 In March, Chancellor Rishi Sunak announced he would abolish VAT (a tax paid when buying goods) on domestic solar panels, insulation and heat pumps but would not "immediately be able to apply it to Northern Ireland".